 Alt-J winning the Mercury Music Prize last year.

-The worst that can be said of the process is that it lacks transparency.
+Impossible to say.
 In late August, after having filed their 25 personal selections from the 200 to 250 albums, each judge receives a call – shortly before getting together for a meeting – telling them which 25 albums have made the prize longlist.
 That list is never published, nor is the initial list of albums entered.

 "I remember one year, Lily Allen’s debut got to the first stage, and at least seven of the judges liked it," one told us.
 "That means it’s normally a shoo-in for the shortlist, but it didn’t appear.
 And that made me think an executive decision was made that it shouldn’t be on there.
 They thought it wouldn’t have been good for the prize’s image."